 Although unreliable, scrolls of acquirement are capable of producing gear that will carry you through to the end of the game in safety.
-It is technically true that waiting for acquirements can yield slightly better gear, since you will have seen more 'common' items later on.
-However, waiting to use scrolls of acquirement is generally unwise: the increased chance of survival now is always more worthwhile than the slight chance of a better acquirement later.
+While waiting for acquirements can give marginally better gear, waiting to use them is generally unwise.
+The increased chance of survival now is always more worthwhile than the slight chance of a better acquirement later.

 Note that acquirements are not directly affected by your current depth or location.
 However, the bias against items you have already seen means that later acquirements do tend to give out rarer items, as the common ones have already been seen.

 - Prior to its removal in 0.26, you could acquire food.

 - Prior to 0.25, acquirement allowed you to choose to get an item from one of 8 categories (weapons, armour, jewellery, books, staves, evocables, food, or gold), but you did not know the specific item.